 If neither card seems right for you, don’t stress.
 While both are excellent cash back cards, they’re far from the only options out there.

-Here are three more cash back cards that may fit better with your lifestyle and spending habits.
+Here are two more cash back cards that may fit better with your lifestyle and spending habits.